Register / 2018 Registration

 About the Conference / What You Need To Know

 The first Big Data Day LA conference was in 2013, with just over 250 attendees.
-We have since grown to over 550 attendees in 2014 and over 950 attendees in 2015.
-This year we expect to have over 1200 attendees!
+We have since grown to over 550 attendees in 2014, 950+ attendees in 2015, 1200+ attendees in 2016, and 1550+ attendees in 2017.